alessandroragano/nomad/README.md

 # NOMAD: Non-Matching Audio Distance

-NOMAD is a perceptual similarity metric for non-matching reference speech quality assessment.
+NOMAD is a perceptual audio similarity metric trained without using human quality scores e.g., MOS.

 NOMAD embeddings can be used to:
 * Measuring quality with any clean reference e.g., both paired and unpaired speech
 * As a loss function to improve speech enhancement models